 Within International arbitration, Debevoise & Plimpton LLP is a first tier firm,

-Within Securities: shareholder litigation, Debevoise & Plimpton LLP is a third tier firm,
+Within Securities: shareholder litigation, Debevoise & Plimpton LLP is a second tier firm,

 United States: Media, technology and telecoms